gaplo917/S3WebUploader/README.md

 # More cool projects?

-I sincerely believe I couldn't complete this project within a day (< 12 hours) without the following tools that help me read/write code productively in my IntelliJ IDEA.
+I sincerely believe I couldn't complete this project within a day (< 12 hours) without the following tools that improve my productivity of reading/writing code.

 - [GapStyle - A productivity-oriented and experience-driven designed IntelliJ IDEA color scheme](https://github.com/gaplo917/GapStyle)
 - [Ligatured-Hack - My Favourite Hack Font with Ligatures](https://github.com/gaplo917/Ligatured-Hack)

 # Credit

-Thanks for the amazing works of Yamazaki93/S3Uploader that built with a clean and consistent Angular architecture initially.
+Thanks for the amazing works of [Yamazaki93/S3Uploader](https://github.com/Yamazaki93) that built with a clean and consistent Angular architecture initially.

 # License